 Batten disease, also known as neuronal ceroid lipofuscinosis, refers to a group of rare inherited neurological conditions that can cause vision loss, progressive motor and cognitive decline, and seizures.

-The disease is thought to affect between 2 and 4 of every 100,000 people living in the U.S., and about 1 in every 100,000 worldwide.
-It takes its name from the British pediatrician who first described Batten disease in 1903.
+The disease is thought to affect 2 to 4 of every 100,000 people living in the U.S., and about 1 in every 100,000 worldwide.
+It takes its name from British pediatrician Frederick Batten, who first described its symptoms in 1903.

 Types of Batten disease

-There are different types of Batten disease, classified according to age at the onset of symptoms.
-Disease symptoms can be manifest at birth (congenital), or appear during childhood (infantile, late infantile, and juvenile) or adulthood.
+There are different types of Batten disease, classified according to the patient’s age at the onset of symptoms.
+Disease symptoms can be manifested at birth (congenital), or appear during childhood (infantile, late infantile, and juvenile) or adulthood.

 Childhood forms of Batten are the most common, often appearing between the ages of 5 and 10 as vision problems or epilepsy (seizures) — or simply as problems with learning and general clumsiness.